alphagov/government-frontend-survey/results-2016.md

 | Bundler | 7 | 12.5% |
 | Watch for changes | 3 | 5.4% |
 | Rarely | 1 | 1.8% |
+### Question 11: Are there any specific improvements you'd like to see in the frontend resources offered by GDS?

+#### Answers

+- better documentation
+  - guides for Rails and NPM
+  - simple upgrade path
+  - evidence-based components and patterns
+- a single package and site
+  - single package for Ruby, Node, Python
+  - one place to find it all
+- better code
+  - simpler, clearer SCSS
+  - refactored code
+  - composable classes
+  - no leaky styles
+  - modular components
+  - integration tests
+- more examples
+  - complex forms
+  - full page examples
+- a clear contribution model
+  - pull requests and comments via Github
+  - curation by GDS
+  - sharing of findings
+- more components and patterns
+  - patterns for form validation
+  - responsive tables
+  - tabs
+  - pagination
+  - dialogs
+  - loading
+  - collapsables
+  - accordions
+  - search
+  - alerts
+- accessibility
+  - accessible components that have been tested with assistive technology, guidance on testing
+- standards
+  - an agreed schema for components and css architecture standards.
+Probably BEM/ITCSS
+- better support
+  - reviews from GDS
+  - better comms
+  - more frontend meetups
+  - dependency version alerts
+  - being involved in decision making
+- more templating languages
+  - more language support
+  - handlebars
+- better JavaScript
+  - remove dependency on JQuery
+  - modular Javascript
+  - unit testing
+- an improved Prototype Kit
+  - hosting of prototypes
+  - form validation
+  - easier to transition from prototype to production
+- versioned components
+- compiled assets including CSS
+- Content Delivery Network (CDN) for assets
+- project scaffolds for different tech stacks